JocysCom/UMQF/MORA/analysis/einstein/entities/albert-einstein-actions.md

 ### 1 Jewish Community (Global) - identity and pride

+Context: Einstein publicly supported the Zionist movement and the establishment of Hebrew University, lending his fame to the cause of a Jewish homeland and cultural identity.

 - **ΔOS**: +0.001 (Boost to cultural survival, pride, rejection of "undignified assimilation")
 - **VSA**: 0.58 (Average)
 - **Tc**: 0.50 (Long-term cultural shift)